Spring Garden Revival

 Understanding Thatch Buildup in Riverside’s Heavy Clay Soils

 Riverside’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is a natural tendency for thatch—a dense layer of undecomposed organic matter at the soil surface—to accumulate more rapidly than in well-drained soils.
-Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound in Riverside’s clay soils:
+The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
+Humid Illinois summers further promote rapid Kentucky bluegrass growth, increasing thatch accumulation.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound:

 • Thinning turf despite fertilization